RapidScada/scada-community/Drivers/KpMqtt/README-EN.md

 For testing performance and other tasks, it is convenient to use the graphical client application for working with the MQTT broker.
 An overview of such applications can be found [here.](https://hivemq.com/blog/seven-best-mqtt-client-tools/)

-Configuring the KpMqtt driver for Scada Communicator
+Configuring the KpMqtt Driver for Scada Communicator
 =============================

 KpMqtt driver setup can be divided into 2 stages: